 Kittie Yohe has been painting for 50 years.
 She has exhibited in local art fairs and participated in both one woman and group shows.
 Her work is represented in many private collections.
-She is active in the Glenview Art League and most recently studied watercolor with the late Jean Poklop and experimental water media with Florida artists Barbara Simmons and Libit Jones.
+She is active in the Glenview Art League and is on the Northbrook Arts Commission.
+She most recently studied watercolor with the late Jean Poklop and experimental water media with Florida artists Barbara Simmons and Libit Jones.

 Kittie, now retired, was an art educator for 35 years.
 She earned her Bachelor of Art Education from Miami University and her Master of Art Education from the University of Illinois.
 Kittie lives in Northbrook, Illinois with her husband Dennis and has two grown children.

 My paintings are a response to my environment; the culmination of my life experiences, the beauty of the natural world, and the ideas and emotions within me.
 The need to express and communicate my thoughts drives my passion to paint.

 I paint a variety of subject matter but am consistently inspired by the elements of this universe; creatures of the earth and sea, the endless variety of landscapes and bodies of water, and natural formed objects both great and small.
 I search for the interface of patterns and relationships in these natural elements and translate those impressions into paintings.